 He’s picked it up from his mother

-Your puppy has probably been eating poop since he was with all his doggy brothers and sisters in the litter.
+Your puppy probably started eating poop when he was with all his doggy brothers and sisters in the litter.
 Mother dogs eat their puppies' poop.
 While this may seem gross, it’s actually perfectly natural.
 In a dog’s natural environment, a mother dog does this in order to keep the den clean and also to make sure no predators are drawn to the scent.
 Your pup, who copies the behaviour of its mother, is just naturally following her lead.

-Believe it or not, if your puppy is eating poop, he might just be a little bored or even lonely.
-This can be the case for dogs or puppies of any age.
+Believe it or not, if your dog is eating poop, he might just be a little bored or even lonely.

 Puppies develop at the speed of light, and sometimes they need more food than we believe.
-Your puppy might be eating his poop simply because he’s hungry.
+Your puppy might be eating poop simply because he’s hungry.
+Similarly, some dogs will eat poop if they're not getting essential nutrients from their diet.

-Your pup could also be suffering from intestinal parasite infestations or worms, which take nutrients from your cute little pup’s body.
-This leaves him starving no matter how much he eats - hence why he eats poop.
+Your pup could be suffering from intestinal parasite infestations or worms, which take nutrients from his body.
+This could also be caused by diabetes, Cushing's disease, hypothyroidism, or malabsorption syndrome.
+These conditions will leave him feeling hungry no matter how much he eats - hence why he eats poop.

 He’s looking for attention

-What to do if your puppy is eating poop
+What to do if your dog is eating poop

 Take him to the vet